-I graduated from the University of Idaho with a bachelor’s in Mechanical Engineering way back in 1990 and I now live in Boise, Idaho USA.
-My studies in school focused on experimental fluid mechanics and when I graduated I was hired on by Boeing in Seattle, Washington into their Propulsion Research group where I focused on structural mechanics.
+I graduated from the University of Idaho with a Bachelor’s in Mechanical Engineering way back in 1990 and I now live in Boise, Idaho, in the USA.
+My studies in school focused on experimental fluid mechanics, and when I graduated I was hired on by Boeing in Seattle, Washington into their propulsion research group, where I focused on structural mechanics.

 “My name is Jousef and I am an engineering student at KIT (Karlsruhe).
-In my 5th semester, I delved into the subject of Dimensioning and Validation of Mechanical Constructions where I also used to apply the Finite Element Method.
-At the moment I am a research assistant at an institute trying to validate a CFD research code called SPARC.
+In my fifth semester, I delved into the subject of dimensioning and validation of mechanical constructions where I also used to apply the finite element method.
+At the moment, I am a research assistant at an institute, trying to validate a CFD research code called SPARC.

-My membership at SimScale started at October 2013.
-Goals for me for SimScale: If I have enough spare time I want to open a section where we discuss turbulence and its modeling in general.
-I think turbulence is one of the harder subjects in engineering and requires A LOT of understanding.”
+My membership at SimScale started in October 2013.
+Goals for me for SimScale: If I have enough spare time, I want to open a section where we discuss turbulence and its modeling in general.
+I think turbulence is one of the hardest subjects in engineering and requires A LOT of understanding.”

-“I’m Maciek – freelancer engineer from Poland.
-My main specialization is CFD as well as the most common FE analysis.
-In longer term my professional goal are bidirectional FSI simulations.
+“I’m Maciek, a freelance engineer from Poland.
+My main specialization is CFD, as well as the most common FE analysis.
+In the longer term, my professional goal is bidirectional FSI simulations.
 I also feel very strong in simulation-driven design.

-My alma mater is Gdańsk University of Technology where I’ve finished MSc and PhD studies at shipbuilding faculty and post-graduated in engineering simulations at the faculty of applied physics and mathematics.
+My alma mater is Gdańsk University of Technology, where I’ve finished my MSc and Ph.D. studies at a shipbuilding faculty and my post-graduate in engineering simulations at the faculty of applied physics and mathematics.